tyohan/polymer-starter-kit/README.md

 > Something has failed during installation.
 How do I fix this?

-Our most commonly reported issue is around system permissions for installing Node dependencies.
+Our most commonly reported issue is around system permissions for installing Node.js dependencies.
 We recommend following the [fixing npm permissions](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) guide to address any messages around administrator permissions being required.
 If you use `sudo` to work around these issues, this guide may also be useful for avoiding that.